thradams/CPrime-V1/README.md

 This tool can be extended in the future with a template language without breaking compatibility with C.
 For instance, template functions , metaclasses can be defined in a separated file.
-The C' will read these files to learn how to generated code.
-More complex tasks can be done using "plugins" for the compiler.
+The C' will read these files to learn how to generate code.

-The generation of these init, destroy etc were very complex to write in a meta language for instance, them in some cases plugins for the compiler can be better.
+More complex tasks like these Init/Destroy etc can be done using "plugins" for the compiler.